xyntechx/xyntechx/README.md

 ## 👩‍💻 About Me

-I am a teenager who loves computer science, entrepreneurship, and service-learning.
+I am a driven, ambitious, and inquisitive teenager who loves computer science, entrepreneurship, and service-learning.
 In terms of computer science, I am most passionate about deep learning, web development, and extended reality.
 Without a doubt, I am also interested and have experience in cybersecurity, data science, game development, and quantum computing!

+All in all, I love to learn and experiment with new concepts and technologies, striving for improvement every day.

 ## 🎯 My Goals